Mikaela/mikaela.github.io/blog/_posts/2021-12-05-matrix-community-abuse-security-by-obscurity.md

       Or maybe you should just [search GitHub](https://github.com/matrix-org/matrix-spec-proposals/issues?q=room%20version)?
       I have no idea how that works as the time of writing both are missing room versions 8 and 9.
-   3. ***WARNING*** Traditionally homeservers by other parties than Matrix.org (read Synapse) lag behind on supported room versions and you may break your room for people using those.
-At the time of adding this note (2021-12-14), the spec v1.1 is a month and couple of days old (2021-09-11) and [room version 7 is not implemented by Conduit](https://gitlab.com/famedly/conduit/-/issues/161).
+   3. ***WARNING*** Traditionally homeservers by other parties than Matrix.org (read Synapse/Dendrite) lag behind on supported room versions and you may break your room for people using those.
+At the time of adding this note (2021-12-14), the spec v1.1 is a month and couple of days old (2021-09-11) <s>and <a href="https://gitlab.com/famedly/conduit/-/issues/161§">room version 7 is not implemented by Conduit</a></s>.
        1. Yes, at the time of writing this post I am recommending version 9, while the aforementioned variable is {{ site.matrixLatestRoomVersion }}, as that is what Element encourages and features such as restricted rooms